annibrown/CAOP/README.md

 ## Usage

 ### Main Scene
-Use w, a, s, d to move the camera
+Move Camera: w, a, s, d
-Move mouse around to angle camera
+Angle Camera: move mouse
+Exit Movement to click buttons: esc
-Press esc to exit movement, and be able to click the buttons Click "Resume Movement" to move angle the camera again Click and drag the sphere to set the emphasis point Click "Create Chair" and "Create Table" to create those objects Click and drag to move them around
+Angle the Camera Again: "Resume Movement"
+Click and drag the sphere to set the emphasis point Click "Create Chair" and "Create Table" to create those objects Click and drag to move them around
-Use q and e to rotate the objects
+Rotate objects: q, e
 Use buttons to set symmetry axis to x or z
 Click "Calculate" to run the MCMC program